imspzero/chan_lun_py/README.md

 # chan_lun_util_py
-A personal implement of Zen theory in Python, which is popular among Chinese stock investors.
+A personal implement of Chan-Lun in Python, which is popular among Chinese stock investors.
 Just for fun.

 For more detail: https://www.joinquant.com/post/4739